kennyngdev/custom-emoji-app/README.md

 - FastAPI can be run using gunicorn instead of unicorn to handle greater load and to utilize multicore CPUs.
 - Cloud message services like Amazon MQ might be utilized for its ease of management.
 - If there are other demanding jobs in the future, extra celery workers can also be added.
+- Helm Charts/Kubernetes setup can be optimized for better scaling and configuration of resources.

 **Tests**:
 - More unit tests to cover edge cases